 When your workspace is clean and your inventory well-stocked, service can feel like a dream — customers leave happy, and staff go home satisfied with a job well done.
 This vision is made possible by kitchen prep, one of the most important tasks in your restaurant.
 Without it, a busy day can become a disaster — but unfortunately, these tasks are often neglected.

 By implementing a strong kitchen prep system, you can reinforce structure, dictate equipment needs, and iron out wrinkles in the prep schedule — in other words, you can live the service dream.
-But a notepad crusted with Caesar dressing and splattered butter is not an effective blueprint for back-of-house operations.
 Read on to learn how you can develop the formal, foolproof prep system your kitchen deserves.

 Create Checklists for Foolproof Kitchen Management

 Make sure your restaurant starts on the right foot each day with a solid opening checklist.
 This checklist will get your opener ready to unlock the door, and even ensure that many daily obligations are completed before your “OPEN” sign lights up.
 Don’t forget to include little details on this list, even if they seem like no-brainers — things like turning on ovens, ice machines, and fryers.

 Your opening checklist should be straightforward enough for a brand-new employee to interpret the required tasks.
 Though you probably won’t have someone in the kitchen alone on their first day, you’re safer spelling out your processes ahead of time, in case questions arise at 5 a.m.

 Closing tasks should be done every night, after your restaurant has closed.
 This is where you list the proper procedures for breakdown, cleaning, and food storage.
 Create a checklist, similar to the opening duties, that highlights everything that needs to be done before your kitchen staff leaves for the evening.